w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 [collators](learn-collator.md) act as the block producers, even if the parachain is not Substrate-based.

-## How will parachain slots be distributed?

-Parachain slots are acquirable through auction.
-For more information on the auction process, please see the {{ polkadot: [parachain slot auctions](learn-auction.md) :polkadot }}
-{{ kusama: [parachain slot auctions](learn-auction.md) :kusama }} article.
-Additionally, some parachain slots will be set aside to run {{ polkadot: [parathreads](learn-parathreads.md) :polkadot }}
-{{ kusama: [parathreads](learn-parathreads.md) :kusama }} &mdash; chains that bid on a per-block basis to be included in the Relay Chain.
-(Parathreads are not implemented yet.)

-## Is 100 a hard limit on the number of Parachains that can be supported?
+### Is 100 a hard limit on the number of Parachains that can be supported?

 No.{{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} network went through a significant number of optimizations, and there are [several updates planned](https://polkadot.network/blog/polkadot-roadmap-roundup/)